 Six thousand miles away and fifteen years later, the same scam was alive and doing well, according to the size of the crowd gathered around.
 I was no longer a naïve twenty-year-old, I was going to figure this out.
 I immediately noticed a few things I missed the first time around.
 At least one person in the crowd was working with the scammer.
 He stood on the other side of the blanket, directly across the boom box.
 By his foot was a large duffel bag, his hand never left his pocket.
 He kept talking to people around, pretending he was one of them, enthusiastically exclaiming his amazement at these paper puppets every time someone new joined the crowd.
 If the crowd dispersed momentarily, his face immediately went blank, and he stared off into the distance.
 He never moved from his spot.

 I circled the blanket, watching the dolls carefully, and pulled out my camera.
-Immediately the vendor rushed towards me shaking his head and pointing at my camera.
+Immediately the vendor rushed toward me shaking his head and pointing at my camera.
 No pictures.
 So, I thought, a camera can reveal something about this scam that is not seen with a naked eye.
 And finally, the most important clue.
 All puppets danced in one straight line exactly between the boombox and the duffel bag.
 I thought back to Italy where the dolls also danced in one straight line.
 It finally all clicked together.
 The little dark squares on the back of the puppets in Italy were missing from these dolls, but now I knew what they were.
 These were small thin magnets.
 Here, the scammers glued them between the paper cutout and cardboard backing, making it even harder to understand the grift.

 The trick was simple.
 There was magnetic fishing line, so thin that it was invisible to the eye (but might show up on a camera if the light hit it just right), drawn between the boombox and the duffel bag, with one end going out of the duffel bag and into the trouser leg of the second scammer, who pulled and yanked on it through his pocket.
 The dolls were attached to the magnetic line with their little magnets, being jerked around to the music by a seemingly amazed spectator.
 I laughed out loud and the scammer encouragingly smiled at me, mistaking my smirking for amazement at his miraculously dancing puppets.
 He yelled out something in Japanese, most likely the price.

 Now that I knew how the scam worked, I was eager to share it with the crowd.
 There was only one problem.
 I didn’t speak Japanese.
-The second problem, that both scammers where surprisingly large built men and would probably not take kindly on my interruption of their cash flow, did not occur to me yet.
+The second problem, that both scammers were surprisingly large built men and would probably not take kindly on my interruption of their cash flow, did not occur to me yet.
 I watched as several people handed them bills in exchange for dolls.
 I opened my mouth wordlessly and uselessly gesticulated with my hands.
 I tried to pull up Google Translate on my phone but wasn’t getting any data connection.
 Suddenly I saw a family of American tourists in the crowd, their young son excitedly pointing at the dancing dolls.
 Finally!
 Someone I can save!
 I rushed towards them.

 “Stop!”
 I yelled.
 “It’s a scam!”

 The father already had his wallet out and a few bills in his hand.
 The entire family froze and stared quizzically at me.
 As I breathlessly explained the scam to them, the entire Japanese crowd synchronically dispersed around us.
 Without understanding my words, they still understood my warning.
 The American family hid their money and walked away.
 Reveling in my accomplishment, I looked around for validation only to find myself completely alone.
 I turned towards the blanket.
 The large scammer was staring daggers into me.
-He threw his hands into the air and yelled something angrily toward his accomplice, still standing stiffly still by the duffel bag.
+He threw his hands into the air and yelled something angrily toward his accomplice, still standing stiffly by the duffel bag.

 I turned around and ran.